ds5110/project-spring24-hueyyt/docs/results.md

 ### Visualization
 - DDI vs. INFA vs. SE
      - The DDI map and INFA map have more similar distributions.
-- Eight Covered populations
+- Eight Covered populations (percentage used)
-     -
+     - More older people live close the coast or close to the north regions.
+     - Incarcerated individual population is hard to identify a clear pattern.
+     - The distribution of veterans has some similarities with the distribution of older people.
+     - There're more persons with disabilities in the north regions.
+     - The minority population shows a very different distribution.
+Many of them live close to the coast.
+     - The distribution of rural population clearly illustrates that most of regions in Maine are rural.
+     - The distribution of people with language barriers is similar to the distribution of incarcerated individuals.
+     - The distribution related to poverty indicates that people living close to the coast are relatively richer.

 ### Top N area list comparison
-Based on the observation of the top 5 areas lists, we saw some areas shown in several lists.
+Based on the observation of the top 5 areas lists, we saw some areas repeatedly shown in several lists.
 Therefore, we planed to analyze the overlapping parts in the lists.

 To check the result of the analysis, the following commanded is executed.
 ```